democratic-participation/democratic-participation.github.io/README.md

-# A German Works Council for DL
+# A German Works Council

-## Welcome

-This site provides information about ongoing efforts to establish a works council for DL employees in Germany.
-A works council ("Betriebsrat") represents employee interests and provides a formal channel for workplace participation and protection under German law.
+This site provides information about ongoing efforts to establish a works council for employees in Germany.
+Under German law, a works council ("Betriebsrat") represents employee interests and provides a formal channel for workplace participation and protection.

-## Current Status

-**Past:**
-- April 2024: Unsuccessful attempt to found a works council
-- Employees expressed concerns about exposure

-**Current Status:**
-- Clear signals that there is interest in establishing a works council
+Currently, **ten employees** are in dialogue with the **IG Metall Berlin** union, as there are clear indications that there is interest in setting up a works council in Germany.
-- A group of **ten employees** are in dialogue with union **IG Metall**
-- Planning for future organizational steps

 ## Understanding Works Councils